A. The costs for 2017-2018 follow.

-$6,848 Room (This charge is for a standard double room, but your actual charge may be more expensive depending upon the type of room you choose.)
+$8,020 Room (This charge is for a basic double room, but your actual charge may be more expensive depending upon the type of room you choose.)

-A. Bucknell's total gift aid policy stipulates that the total of any education-related funding from any source (grants, scholarships, awards, tuition benefits, VA benefits, and any other funding for education expenses) cannot exceed our published comprehensive cost.
+A. Bucknell's maximum gift aid policy stipulates that the total of any education-related funding from any source (grants, scholarships, awards, tuition benefits, VA benefits, and any other funding for education expenses) cannot exceed our published comprehensive cost plus $1,500.
 The cost includes tuition, student activity fee, standard double room and anytime access meal plan.
-This cost is $60,140 for the 2014-15 academic year.
+This cost is $67,136 for the 2017-18 academic year.
 If this amount is reached, we will reduce any Bucknell aid (need-based and/or merit-based) dollar for dollar.
-Please be sure to send the Office of Financial Aid copies of any outside funding that you receive.
+Please be sure to send the Office of Financial Aid copies of any outside funding letters that you receive.
 If outside organizations remit their funds after your semester bill is due, please be advised that you will incur late fees as a result.

 A. Some students feel that they need time to adjust to college life and their studies.
 If this is the case, then you are not obligated to work.
 We can assist you by suggesting additional loan programs; however, additional need-based grant will not be awarded to replace any work-study funds that you may decline.